 Firemouth Cichlids are easily bred when meeting good conditions.
 In their wild habitat, they tend to breed seasonally, but when in a tank, the breeding process does not have any specific trigger.
 It is important to maintain a regime of a good diet and proper water conditions, and also provide space for the fish to favor breeding.

 It is best to start with a group of young Firemouth Cichlids and let them pair themselves.
 As soon as they pair, you should be careful and separate them from other fish.
 The laying of eggs is very important, and this is why you should choose various flat objects to keep in your tank when waiting for this moment.

 These fish normally lay their eggs on flat surfaces (check for the mentioned objects in the sections above) would work best for this phase.
 Besides those types of objects, they might also lay their eggs on the aquarium glass.

 The spawning process consists of the female laying one or more rows of eggs, and after that, the male fertilizes them.
 This process happens several times until the female has laid all its eggs which can be hundreds of them.
-The female stays close during the incubation and the male defends the territory and the parental care continues for several weeks after hatching.
+The female stays close during the incubation, the male defends the territory, and the parental care continues for several weeks after hatching.
 The newborn fish can swim 5-7 weeks after post-spawning.